Dr. Siegfried "Zig" EngelmannFounder — 1931-2019

 "If the students haven't learned, the teacher hasn't taught."

-Siegfried Engelmann is a maverick in the field of education who has dedicated his life to the education of children.
+Siegfried Engelmann was a maverick in the field of education who dedicated his life to the education of children.
 He is best known for designing the Direct Instruction model, which he based off of the philosophy that if a child fails to learn it is not the fault of the child, but rather the instruction.
 Beginning in the 1960s, Engelmann sought to determine how children learn, how best to instruct them, and how to insure that they have mastered the content.
 He designed the Direct Instruction model to maximize efficiency and effectiveness so all children may succeed inside and outside the classroom.
 The education programs and techniques he developed have continuously been proven successful with a wide range of students of varying ages, skills, and abilities.
 These programs have been shown to be more effective than other instructional programs in hundreds of studies over four decades.

 After earning his B.A. in Philosophy from the University of Illinois, Champaign-Urbana, Engelmann worked in advertising agencies, where he began analyzing what type of input was necessary to induce retention.
 His work on these marketing strategies led him to develop techniques for teaching children, initially his own two sons.
 These early experiments led to the first Direct Instruction programs and techniques.
 Engelmann realized the relation between what his sons learned and how he instructed them and applied this knowledge to his work with education researcher Carl Bereiter at the Institute for Research on Exceptional Children in Champaign, Illinois (1964-1966).
 In 1964, they formed the Bereiter-Engelmann preschool, where they would begin using and testing direct instruction techniques with disadvantaged children